 - 8 cups chicken or vegetable broth

-- 3" piece fresh ginger, peeled and finely grated
+- 3 inch piece fresh ginger peeled and finely grated

-- ⅛ tsp. nutmeg, preferably freshly grated whole nutmeg on a microplane
+- 1/8 teaspoon nutmeg preferably freshly grated whole nutmeg on a microplane

 - creme fraiche or sour cream and pumpkin seeds for garnish optional

 Heat a large soup pot over medium heat.
 Add olive oil, onions, and a pinch of salt.
 Cook and stir until onion is translucent, about 3 minutes.

 Add squash, sweet potato, garlic, and broth to onion mixture and stir.
 Bring to boil.
 After 15 minutes, add ginger and stir.
 Cook 5 to 10 minutes more, or until the squash and sweet potato are tender.